Last updated on June 5th, 2023 at 11:58 am

 A week ago, a group of Latino parents filed a lawsuit against Holyoke Public Schools for ignoring its federal and civil rights obligations to offer translation services for over 20 years.
 Furthermore, there is mention that 113 schools and school districts within Massachusetts failed to provide translations of documents and language interpretation services for LEP parents.
 Through these allegations, one can sense the frustration of these parents who find themselves unable to become involved with their child’s education due to the language barrier.

 When you move from one country to another the culture and most likely, the education system, changes.
-The rules, process and services offered are going to be different.
+The rules, processes and services offered are going to be different.
 That’s why it is paramount to have written material in the parents’ native language to help them help their children perform well at school.

 I didn’t know what a “football meet” was so when my child told me he had one I didn’t know I could go.
 My child felt bad when his parents didn’t show up to support his team.
 I didn’t know what an “intramural” or a “ Varsity game was”.
 All are part of the American culture and education system.